ImranParthibInsights/Traffic_Prediction_Using_Machine_Learning/README.md

 # Usage

-Navigate to the project directory or go to terminal and paste this:- pip install -r requirements.txt
+Navigate to the project directory or go to terminal and paste this: pip install -r requirements.txt

 # How to Contribute